FusionAuth/terraform-provider-fusionauth/docs/resources/idp_open_id_connect.md

 * `oauth2_authorization_endpoint` - (Optional) The top-level authorization endpoint for the OpenID Connect identity provider.
 You can leave this blank if you provide the issuer field, which will be used to make a request to the OpenID Connect .well-known endpoint in order to dynamically resolve the authorization endpoint.
 If you provide an issuer then this field will be ignored.
 * `oauth2_client_id` - (Required) The top-level client id for your Application.
 * `oauth2_client_secret` - (Optional) The top-level client secret to use with the OpenID Connect identity provider.
 * `oauth2_client_authentication_method` - (Optional) The client authentication method to use with the OpenID Connect identity provider.
 * `oauth2_email_claim` - (Optional) An optional configuration to modify the expected name of the claim returned by the IdP that contains the email address.
+* `oauth2_email_verified_claim` - (Optional) An optional configuration to modify the expected name of the claim returned by the IdP that contains the email verified status.
 * `oauth2_unique_id_claim` - (Optional) An optional configuration to modify the expected name of the claim returned by the IdP that contains the user Id.
 * `oauth2_username_claim` - (Optional) An optional configuration to modify the expected name of the claim returned by the IdP that contains the username.
 * `oauth2_issuer` - (Optional) The top-level issuer URI for the OpenID Connect identity provider.
 If this is provided, the authorization endpoint, token endpoint and userinfo endpoint will all be resolved using the issuer URI plus /.well-known/openid-configuration.